Financial-Times/n-express-enhancer/README.md

 };
 ```

+### action function

+Operation Function generally refers to a function with such signature `(params, meta) => {}` that is friendly for logger, validator, etc.

+### action function bundle

+Similarly, Action Function Bundle is an Object that wraps Action Funcitons as methods, methods of which can be enhanced by enhancers when input the bundle.
+No values other than functions are allowed.

 ### enhancement function

-Enhancement Function generally refers to curry functions that take an Operation Function as the input, and add extra logics (such as logging, params update) to invoke the Operation Function, which can be augmented by `createEnhancer` to be able to enhance both individual Operation Function or Operation Function Bundle.
+Enhancement Function generally refers to curry functions that take an Operation Function/Action Function as the input, and add extra logics (such as logging, params update) and invoke the original input function.
+Enhancement Function itself can only enhance individual input function.

-> the original function names would be sustained or method names would be used as function names
+It can be augmented by `createEnhancer` to be able to enhance both individual function and function bundle.

 ```js
 const enhancementFunction = operationFunction => (/* output function signature */) => {